hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-estimateddateofdelivery-intro.md

 #### Profile specific implementation guidance
 {% include observation_coding_guidance.md -%}
+- A more specific code is used to indicate the method, for example 738070007 *Estimated date of delivery from antenatal ultrasound scan*
 - Antenatal observations will represent the pregnant individual as `Observation.subject` and the fetus as `Observation.focus`